nurulashraf/telco-customer-churn-prediction-model/README.md

-# Telco Customer Churn Prediction
+# Telco Customer Churn Prediction Model

 This repository contains a project focused on predicting customer churn in the telecommunications industry using machine learning techniques.
 The goal is to build a predictive model that helps identify customers likely to churn, enabling businesses to take proactive retention measures.